• Skip to primary navigation

 • In a shallow bowl, whisk eggs, sugar, cinnamon pinch of salt and vanilla extract till well combined.

-Melt a tablespoon of butter over medium heat in a griddle or skillet then dip bread into egg batter flip to dip the second side.
+Melt a Tbsp of butter over medium heat in a griddle or skillet then dip bread into egg batter flip to dip the second side.

 collage of 3 images showing the making of the batter for homemade french toast